-Other auditors previously audited The EHE Foundation Inc.'s 2021 financial statements, and they expressed an unmodified audit opinion on those audited financial statements in their report dated May 24, 2022.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited The EHE Foundation's 2022 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated August 4, 2023.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2022, is consistent, in all material respects, with the audited financial statements from which it has been derived.